Miko Peled: Activism

 Peled has traveled in Palestine, has taught karate to children in refugee camps and has engaged in nonviolent activism.
 In his blog, he calls for the removal of the Israeli West Bank barrier, and the institution of equal rights for Israelis and Palestinians: "As an Israeli that was raised on the Zionist ideal of a Jewish state", he writes in the blog, "I know how hard it is for many Jews and Palestinians to let go of the dream of having a state that is exclusively 'our own.'
 The articles, the stories and the pictures in this blog are meant to make a single point: For the good of both nations, the Separation Wall must come down, the Israeli control over the lives of Palestinians must be defied so that a secular democracy where all Israelis and Palestinian live as equals be established in our shared homeland".
-Peled is a regular contributor to online publications like the Electronic Intifada and the Palestine Chronicle.
+Peled is a regular contributor to online publications the Electronic Intifada and the Palestine Chronicle.

 In 2016, Peled generated controversy after tweeting that "Jews have reputation [for] being sleazy thieves," leading to the cancellation of his speaking engagements at Princeton and San Diego State University.

 Peled spoke at a gathering at the British Labour Party conference in Brighton in September 2017.
 According to the Daily Mail, Peled said: "This is about free speech, the freedom to criticise and to discuss every issue, whether it's the Holocaust: yes or no, Palestine, the liberation, the whole spectrum.
 There should be no limits on the discussion ...
 It's about the limits of tolerance: we don't invite the Nazis and give them an hour to explain why they are right; we do not invite apartheid South Africa racists to explain why apartheid was good for the blacks; and in the same way we do not invite Zionists".
 Deputy Labour leader Tom Watson said the conference organizing committee would investigate why Peled was given a platform at the event.

 At a talk titled Segregated and Unequal: Palestinian Life under Apartheid Israel, at University College London the following November, Peled said "The pro-Israel lobby uses all sorts of dirty tactics.
 For the last two years there has been this witch-hunt against antisemites and Holocaust deniers".
 He complimented the "clear leadership" of Labour's Jeremy Corbyn commenting that Corbyn had "put away this nonsense about Holocaust denial and this nonsense about antisemitism.
-You focus on what’s important".
+You focus on what's important".